-On the comer of Broadlands Avenue stands a single storey car spares shop with an eye catching American style car on the roof.
-The shop fronts a large hall originally built, circa 1916, as a Temperance Billiards Hall.
+On the corner of Broadlands Avenue stands a single storey car spares shop with an eye catching American style car on the roof.
+The shop fronts a large hall originally built, circa 1920, as a Temperance Billiards Hall.

 Nos.
 52-58.
 This is a particularly fine block with Edwardian neo Georgian elements.
 Dating from about 1914 it is constructed in heather coloured bricks with refined red brick embellishments.
-The symmetrical design of the front has an exaggerated black painted cornice, which crosses the facade and incorporates two very sharp return gables on either side.
+The symmetrical design of the front has an exaggerated black painted cornice, which crosses the façade and incorporates two very sharp return gables on either side.
 Beneath the return gables there are double height bays each with their own swept roof.
 The main roof is steeply pitched with two pairs of neat dormer windows and two huge chimneystacks.
 The original timber sash windows are painted white and contrast with the black cornice and rainwater goods.
 The two front doors have fine cantilevered stone porches enriched with stylised classical elements.
 At either end of the building there are arched windows on the second floor, which break the severity of this dramatic and impressive design.
 Today Nat West Bank occupies the ground floor.

-"Big Hand Mo's" was formerly known as the "Horse and Groom" and before that the "Halfway House".
+The "Horse and Groom" was formerly known as the "Halfway House".
 There has been an Inn on this site for a very long time and was a convenient stopping point on the road between London and the coast.
 The Prince Regent is reputed to have frequented the tavern for gaming and cock fighting on his way to Brighton.
 The present building dates from circa 1870.
 Built in stock brick with shallow red brick arches over the windows, the roof has a central return gable, with stone copings and two pairs of sharply pointed dormer windows at either end.
-Nos.
-62-70 are five farther gabled buildings, which echo the pattern of Big Hand Mo's and are built in the same materials.
+Nos.62-70 are five further gabled buildings, which echo the pattern of Big Hand Mo's and are built in the same materials.
 This block is shown on the OS map of 1870.
+No 70 has three gables and incorporates hood moulded windows at first and second floor.